skranz/Empirical_IO_Course/README.md

 - The exercises and sample solutions in the `exercise` folder have been created by Martin Kies with some input by me.

-- The data folder, contains a set about car sales, which was made available on [Frank Verbooven's Website](https://sites.google.com/site/frankverbo/data-and-software).
+- The `data` folder contains a set about car sales, which was made available on [Frank Verbooven's website](https://sites.google.com/site/frankverbo/data-and-software).

 - The slides `EmpIO_2b.pdf` and the corresponding R code is based on [this Vignette](https://cran.r-project.org/web/packages/mlogit/vignettes/Exercises.pdf) of the R package `mlogit` by Yves Croissant who has adapted the R code from original Matlab exercises by Kenneth Train.
 (The R package is distributed under a GPL License)